EhitneshTadese/kibret-programming-language/Desktop/kibret/README.md

-# Custom Interpreted Language
+# Custom Interpreted Language — Kibret

-This is a simple interpreter for a custom scripting language built in Python.
-It supports basic features like variables, functions, conditionals, loops, input/output, and built-in string operations.
+This is a simple programming language called **Kibret**, implemented both as an **interpreter in Python** and a **transpiler to C (using Bison/Flex)**.
+The language supports common features like variables, functions, conditionals, loops, input/output, and basic string operations.

+---

 ## 🧠 Features